Linuxfabrik/monitoring-plugins/check-plugins/virustotal-scan-url/README.md

 Submits a URL to VirusTotal for analysis and checks the scan results.
 Alerts when any antivirus engine flags the URL as malicious or suspicious.
 Useful for periodically scanning critical URLs against 90+ security vendors.

-**Alerting Logic:**

-* WARN (default) or CRIT (configurable via `--severity`) when any scan engine categorizes the URL as "malicious"
-* The default severity is WARN due to the high rate of false positives on VirusTotal
-* `--always-ok` suppresses all alerts and always returns OK

 **Data Collection:**

 * Submits the URL to the [VirusTotal v3 API](https://docs.virustotal.com/reference/scan-url) (`POST /urls`)